aleph2c/learning_xslt_with_python/README.md

 like a procedural programmer and start thinking like a functional programmer.
 To force a functional mindset and to provide yourself a prototypical example:

-- Write out Python versions of the XSLT XPath functional part of your program before you tackle it directly in XSLT, but
+- Write out a Python version of the XPath functional parts of your XSLT program before you tackle it directly in XSLT, but
-- Never over-write a Python variable once it is written.
+- never over-write a Python variable once it is written.
 This will force you to write things recursively.

 Use the Python debugger or whatever other tools you have to step in and